The new range-topping Mazda CX-5 Turbo takes it into a higher market segment

 The CX-5 is Mazda’s best-selling model and the all-wheel drive Mazda CX-5 Turbo is the new flagship variant.
 It now has the performance to match its dynamic looks.
-The 2.5-litre engine’s output is now 227bhp, compared to 192 previously.
+The 2.5-litre turbocharged engine’s output is 227bhp, compared to 192 in the 2.5-litre naturally-aspirated.
 It is the most powerful SUV in its segment.

 What’s It Like?

 The Mazda CX-5 Turbo is a lot more responsive than the NA version.
 The additional 163Nm of torque peaks at much lower rpms – 2000 vs 3250 – and makes the difference between being tailgated and leaving the tailgater trailing in the wind.
 It looks the same except that the rear nameplate sports a red “T”, the only sign of its super power.

 It’s the fastest mover of its competitors from zero to 100 in 7.7 seconds with a top speed that’s twice the legal speed limit.
 The sprightly performance is enabled by various techs that ramp up to maximum output with minimum turbo lag.
 To be fair, the NA is still the fastest NA in its segment – and, it didn’t feel slow until I drove the Turbo.

 The Mazda CX-5 Turbo also comes with updated kit: new digital instrument cluster, the latest GCV, Lane Keep Assist with steering correction and rear sensors on the autonomous braking system.
 The upgraded autonomous braking system stops the car before it reverses into obstacles.